panoply/spx/readme.md

 // Triggered before a page is cached document.addEventListener("pjax:cache");

-// Triggered before a page is rendered document.addEventListener("pjax:render");
+// Triggered before a page or fragment is rendered document.addEventListener("pjax:render");

+// Triggered before a fragment is hydrated document.addEventListener("pjax:hydrate"); // { detail: { target: HTMLElement } }

 // Triggered after a page has rendered document.addEventListener("pjax:load");